Best Case Interview Books: 18 Books Ranked (2026)

 The workbook provides 65+ practice problems tailored to every type of case interview question:

-• Quantitative and math drills: Sharpen your mental math and learn to solve calculations quickly and accurately
+- Quantitative and math drills: sharpen your calculations and learn to solve problems quickly and accurately

 On top of the targeted drills, you get 15 full-length practice cases based on actual interviews given by McKinsey, BCG, and Bain.
 These aren't watered-down practice cases.
 They closely simulate the length, difficulty, and style of real interviews.